Medications and Drugs

 Generic Name: doxylamine (Pronunciation: dox IL a meen)

-Doxylamine is an antihistamine that reduces the natural chemical histamine in the body.
+Doxylamine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

-Doxylamine is sometimes combined with other medicines to treat sneezing, itching, watery eyes, and runny nose caused by allergies or the common cold.
+Doxylamine is used to treat sneezing, itching, watery eyes, and runny nose caused by allergies or the common cold.

-Doxylamine as a single drug (not part of a combination) is used as a short-term treatment for sleep problems (insomnia).
+Doxylamine is also used as a short-term treatment for sleep problems (insomnia).

-Doxylamine may also be used for other purposes not listed in this medication guide.
+Doxylamine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of doxylamine (Aldex AN, Nytol Maximum Strength, Unisom)?
+What are the possible side effects of doxylamine (Aldex AN, Unisom)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.